-In today’s FAQ video, we answer the question “What is the best way to relieve shin splints?”.
-Watch below to hear our answer and leave any questions you may have in the comments section below.
+In today’s FAQ video, we answer the question “What is the best way to relieve shin splints?”
+Watch below to hear the expert physical therapists at Carter Physiotherapy explain how to treat shin pain.
+Leave any questions you may have in the comments section below.

-If you are dealing with shin splints and would like to know how we can help, call us at (512) 693-8849.
+If you are dealing with shin splints and would like to know how we can help, call or text us at (512) 693-8849.

-And that’s another reason why going somewhere where they’re not rushing from patient to patient every 15 minutes is important …There are so many things that you need to identify to make sure you’re not missing any key components and end up with a really chronic stubborn scenario.”
+And that’s another reason why going somewhere where they’re not rushing from patient to patient every 15 minutes is important …There are so many things that you need to identify to make sure you’re not missing any key components or you can end up with a really chronic stubborn scenario.”